james-card/NanoOs/README.md

 One implication of the nanokernel arhitecture is that there basically is no kernel.
 The system is really a collection of processes that communicate with each other in order to accomplish their work.
 Each process has a specific task it is responsible for.
 When a process needs something from another process, it sends a message to the designated process.
 If it needs a response, it blocks waiting for a reply before continuing.

 As mentioned, the current implementation supports up to 8 concurrent processes, however other configurations (with smaller stacks) are possible.
 The metadata in the dynamic memory manager limits the number of concurrent processes to 15.
-Support for more processes is possible, but would require modification of some constants and data structures within the operating system.
+Support for more than 15 processes is possible, but would require modification of some constants and data structures within the operating system.

-### System Processes
+### OS Processes

 Currently, the following processes are always present and running: